jemysh007/jemysh007/programming/C++.md

 ### Function Overloading

+Function overloading allows you to define multiple functions with the same name but different parameters.

 ```cpp
 int add(int a, int b) { return a + b; }
 double add(double a, double b) { return a + b; }
 ```

 ### Default Arguments

+Default arguments allow you to call a function without specifying all its parameters.

 ```cpp
 int add(int a, int b = 5) { return a + b; }  // b has a default value of 5